Reference Resources

 Overview

+Encyclopedias, dictionaries, handbooks, and bibliographies can help you understand the basics of your topic.
+They give you background information, explain key terms, and help you get a clearer picture of what your research is really about.
 Subject encyclopedias and handbooks are especially important to academic research.
 Handbooks provide summaries of what scholars broadly agree on about a topic, while subject encyclopedia entries are written by experts and reviewed by editors, making them more reliable than general web sources.

 Bibliographies

 Traditionally, a bibliography lists all the sources used when researching and writing a paper, report, or project.
 These might include books, journal articles, websites, videos, interviews, etc. The bibliography is usually found at the end of your work.
 However, a bibliography can be more than just a list of sources.

-It can also be a specialized list of sources for the most important and relevant research on a specific topic.
+Bibliographies can also be a specialized list of sources for the most important and relevant research on a specific topic.
 Specialized bibliographies are written by subject experts (usually scholars or researchers) and are designed to help researchers quickly understand what has been published on a topic and which sources are most credible or influential.

 Companions and Introductions